- ABOUT ME -

 - PORTABLE OPERATION -

-If I'm operating portable from my RV I am usually barefoot with the KX3 and the antenna is a usually a W3EDP style end fed 84' zepp that runs to the top of my 28' fiberglass flagpole and then off to the nearest tree.
+If I'm operating portable from my RV I am usually barefoot with the KX3 and the antenna is a usually a W3EDP style end fed 84' long zepp that runs to the top of a 28' fiberglass flagpole and then off to the nearest tree.
 If no trees are around, the end of the zepp runs at an angle from the flagpole down to a ground anchor (as in the photo below, that nearby short pine tree was too close).
 Sometimes I use a hamstick mobile antenna mounted atop the aluminum ladder on the back of the RV.
 The 33' long steel chassis and aluminum frame of our 5th wheel RV provides a pretty good HF counterpoise.

 If you worked me while I was camping, then this is probably the station I was using in our 5th wheel RV ...
 The photo below was taken on 12/24/2014 while camping near Kings Bay, Ga.